 4. Petrol: credit card + eWallet + petrol loyalty programme

 Most cashback credit cards will allow you to earn cashback on petrol purchases.
-For example, the RHB Cash Back Credit Card gives up to 5% cashback on petrol (plus up to 10% cashback on other purchases).
+For example, the RHB Cash Back Credit Card gives up to 5% cashback on petrol, dining, and groceries (plus up to 10% cashback on dining & groceries delivery).